LookoutEditz-code/Minecraft-force-commands/README.md

 # Minecraft-force-commands
-My attempt to enable commands with disabling achievements This is just a script api model form with textbox 😎
+My attempt to enable commands without disabling achievements This is just a script api model form with textbox 😎
 # Notes
 Don't go into spectator mode